haard-gcp/Warehouse/README.md

 Frontend developed in React and Backend in Nodejs

-App deploed on GCP/App Engine
+App deployed on GCP/App Engine